-Originally from the Pacific Northwest, Harley now lives in Phoenix, Arizona with her significant other and their own mischievous motley crew of rescue dogs (aka the “kids”).
+Originally from a small town in the Pacific Northwest, I currently live in Phoenix, Arizona with my significant other and our mischievous motley crew of rescue dogs (aka the “kids”).

-When not at her laptop, she is an avid hockey fan and lover of all things margarita.
-It’s also rumored she’s never met a green chile or jalapeño she didn’t like, regardless of whether it liked her back.
+When not at my laptop, I’m a HUGE hockey fan and lover of all things margarita.
+There’s also a rumor floating around that I’ve never met a green chile or jalapeño I didn’t like, regardless of whether it liked me back.

-I’m the author of the Mischievous Malamute Mystery Series and a new six-part series of suspense novellas, called Six Seasons, as well as the fifth Mischievous Malamute Mystery Series adventure with AJ, Nicoh and Leah…plus, she’s got a few more dog treats stashed in her pockets.
+I’m the author of the Mischievous Malamute Mystery Series and a new six-part series of suspense novellas, called Six Seasons…plus, I’ve got a few more dog treats stashed in my pockets.
 Stay tuned for more details!

 I’m currently in the final editing stages of Gemini Lost, the fifth installment in the Mischievous Malamute Mystery Series, which in addition to the usual suspects, brings Ramirez and Martin back into the fold.
 Look for a release in February (just in time for Valentine’s Day…LOL). 😉

 The Phantom’s Apprentice | Heather Webb

 The Brain Warrior’s Way: Ignite Your Energy and Focus, Attack Illness and Aging, Transform Pain into Purpose | Daniel G. Amen and Tana Amen

 Categories: Longevity, Health, Fitness, Personal Development, Non-Fiction, Audiobook

 Captivate: The Science of Succeeding with People | Vanessa Van Edwards